Hantavirus is a serious lung infection.

 Copyright © Nucleus Medical Media, Inc.

-Risk factors that increase your chance of getting hantavirus infection include:
+Factors that may increase your chance of hantavirus infection include:

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.

 Tests may include blood tests and/or chest x-rays.

 There is no specific treatment for hantavirus infection.
 Treatment will focus on treating your symptoms, providing breathing support, and making you comfortable.